 - 1. Right-click in the Personal repository area on the Personal > Templates item and choose Add Tag. - 2.
 Enter a collection tag name.
 For example, you might organize your idea space templates into "Favorites", "Work", and "School".

 Projects Toolbar Button

-The Projects toolbar button can be used to quickly access your organized projects.
+The Projects toolbar button allows you to quickly create or open your organized projects.
+Clicking Projects reveals a popup menu with several options: